 Putin likely wants Ukraine as a military and trading power within Russia’s Eurasian Economic Commission, which it has free trade agreements with.
 Putin could want to annex the whole of Ukraine, perhaps to help reassemble the USSR power bloc or so that Ukraine will at least become economically and politically closer to Russia.
 Russia’s authority figures can excuse their intervention by pointing to the massive corruption (and election stealing) among authorities within Ukraine, but many are also contributing to the instability with their secretive efforts.
 Separatists are mostly Russian civilians and Russian paramilitaries are reported to make up from 15% to 80% of the combatants.
 Chechen, Ossetian, Tajik, Afghan, Armenian soldiers are also fighting in Ukraine. (link:http://www.worldreview.info/content/frozen-conflict-east-ukraine-stirs-fears-repeating-georgia-war)

 I believe Russia must pull its troops out, so that it will be more obvious how much the separatist movements are just fueled by the Russian military.
-For there to be peace, equality, and well-being in Ukraine, the Ukrainian police forces ought to be gutted economically.
-They can’t be tools used to repress popular dissent.
-A military draft also cannot be allowed.
-The draft has to be resisted at all costs.
+For there to be peace, equality, and well-being in Ukraine, the Ukrainian police forces ought to be abolished.
+They can’t be tools used to repress popular dissent, and the draft has to be resisted at all costs.
 Corrupt judges also need to be thrown out.
-Fascist elements have to be quelled one way or another.
-It might make sense for Ukraine to break up into smaller countries, but the right sector and other extremists cannot control these new governments if this does happen.
+Fascist elements must be resisted.
 The country is very divided, and it must be allowed to evolve without self-interested foreign actors.
-Any military intervention has to be purely humanitarian and unbiased.
-This is rare though, since militaries almost always only intervene when there is something to gain.
 Hopefully, the international community will be able to see this situation for what it is and offer real help.
-Alliances need to spread.
-This does not have to be a zero-sum equation.